Nerdmaster/ruby-irc-yail/README.md

   the library.
 I'd *love* input here if anybody can tell me why this is a bad idea....
-* Unlimited before- and after-callback filters allow for building a modular framwork on top of YAIL.
+* Unlimited before- and after-callback filters allow for building a modular framework on top of YAIL.
-* There is no only ONE callback per event as of YAIL 1.5 (2.0 will actually remove the code supporting the "legacy" event system).
+* There is now only ONE callback per event as of YAIL 1.5 (2.0 will actually remove the code supporting the "legacy" event system).
 This is a bit more constrictive than some libraries, but makes it a lot more clear what is the definitive handler of an event versus what provides functionality separate